 In 2016, Entergy Louisiana elected mark-to-market income tax treatment for various wholesale electric power purchase and sale agreements, including Entergy Louisiana's contract to purchase electricity from the Vidalia hydroelectric facility and from System Energy under the Unit Power Sales Agreement as well as other intercompany power purchase agreements.
 The election resulted in a \$2 billion deductible temporary difference.
 The IRS allowed the mark-to-market tax method of accounting associated with the Vidalia contract and various other third-party and intercompany wholesale electric power purchase and sale agreements.
 The IRS disallowed the net deductions associated with the Unit Power Sales Agreement, which did not have an effect on net tax expense.
-The net allowance resulted in a reversal of a provision for uncertain tax positions of \$132 million and a corresponding reduction of income tax expense primarily associated with the effect of the Tax Cuts and Jobs Act rate reduction discussed below.
+The net allowance resulted in a reversal of a provision for uncertain tax positions of \$132 million and a corresponding reduction of income tax expense.